bartificer/programming-by-stealth/docs/pbs48.md

 }
 ```

-We can now prove both that static functions are inherited, and, that the `this` placeholder within them behaves as described like so:
+We can now prove both that static functions are inherited, and that the `this` placeholder within them behaves as described like so:

 ```javascript
 PointlessSubClass.logClassName();